Batticaloa: Demography

 Batticaloa is on the East coast of Sri Lanka, 314 km from Colombo.
 The population of 95,489 consists mainly of Sri Lankan Tamils others include Moors, Sinhalese, Burghers and the indigenous Veddas population.

 The District of Batticaloa itself consists of several administrative divisions, which are: Manmunai North, Manmunai West, Manmunai South & Eruvil Pattu, Manmunai Pattu, Koralai Pattu North, Porativu Pattu, Kattankudy, Eravur Pattu, Eravur Town, Koralai Pattu and Koralai Pattu West.
 Some 525,142 persons (52.2% female) were recorded in the 2012 census.
 Religion-based statistics in the year 2012 are: Hindus 64.6%, Muslims 25.5%, Christians 8.8%, with a small numbers of Buddhists (1.1%) and others.
 These figures became even more polarized towards Hindus during the LTTE occupation which came to an end in 2009 (see Eelam War IV).

 According to the 2012 census, the total population was 525,142.
 Of which 381,285 were Sri Lankan Tamils, 133,844 Moors, 6,127 were Sinhalese, 2,794 Burgher, 1,015 Indian Tamils, 58 Veddah, 16 Malay, and 3 Sri Lanka Chetty.

 Educational institutions

-The first educational institution established in Batticaloa was Methodist Central College, founded in 1814 by the Weslyan Methodist William Ault.
-Other noteworthy institutions are Sivananda Vidyalayam, Hindu College, St. Michael's College National School, St. Cecilia's Girls' College and Vincent Girls' High School,.
+The first educational institution established in Batticaloa was Methodist Central College, founded in 1814 by the Wesleyan Methodist William Ault.
+Other noteworthy institutions are Sivananda Vidyalayam, Hindu College, St. Michael's College National School, St. Cecilia's Girls' College and Vincent Girls' High School.

 The Eastern University, Sri Lanka (EUSL), located in Vantharumoolai 16 km north of Batticaloa, was founded in 1980.
 Its development has been interrupted by the civil war.
 It is the cultural and economic focal point of the district of Batticaloa and extends its influence towards Trincomalee as well.
 Batticaloa Regional centre of Open University of Sri Lanka is another education resource of Batticaloa.